The Preferences Panes

-If you happen to keep a Blocked person in your Buddy List they will appear as Being Off-Line to you as well with their Status Message reading Blocked.
-Some clients for the AIM service allow a sort of half-way house of being Invisible which you can see your Buddies On-line status but you appear Off-line to them (iChat 4 and 5 can do this).
+If you happen to keep a Blocked person in your Buddy List they will appear as Being Off-Line to you as well.
+Some clients for the AIM service allow a sort of half-way house of being Invisible which you can see your Buddies On-line status but you appear Off-line to them (iChat 4 can do this).

 A Proxy specifically for iChat can be set here although it does better if there is a System wide one set in System Preferences > Network.

-As this picture shows, you can choose your Font (Style), including size, Font Colour and Balloon Colour.
+As this picture shows, you can choose your Font (Style), including size, Font Colour and Bubble Colour.